Step 1: Install CocoaPods

 Runtime Endpoint Configuration

-To find out your specific cluster or custom endpoint, please ask your Customer Success Manager or reach out to our support team.
+To find out your specific cluster, please ask your Customer Success Manager or reach out to our support team.

 SDK Integration Complete